ncatlab/nlab-content/pages/9/8/8/6/16889/content.md

 When you move your pointer over a diagram, a little label will pop up telling you what's underneath the pointer.
 Doing this near a vertex, you will see that <i>Globular</i> isn't really aware that the lines curve, so you will need to take care when clicking or clicking-and-dragging that <i>Globular</i> is correctly identifying the structure you are trying to interact with.

-The labels are written using the following syntax, where 'X' is some arbitrary label denoting a $k$-cell, and where '.' is forward composition of $k$-cells:
+The labels are written using the following syntax, where 'X' is some arbitrary label denoting a $k$-cell, and where '.' is forward composition of $k$-cells.
+Note that every comma increases the dimension by 1.

 * 'X inverse' describes the $k$-cell which is the inverse of $X$
 * 'X, insert' describes the canonical $(k+1)$-cell of type $\text{id} _{s(X)} \to X .
 X^{-1}$